bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
-# 4.15.2
+# 4.15.3
-Update for a security fix.
+Update for two security fixes.

 ## Changelog
-# 4.15.1
+# 4.15.3
-* Fixed: Prevent unauthorised users (subscribers) from listing shortcodes via AJAX, Props: Ngô Thái An.
+* Fixed: Security fixes: XSS in check theme, XSRF in add theme Props: Nguyen Xuan Chien
+* Tested: With WordPress 6.8.2 and WordPress Multisite
+* Tested: With PHP 8.3 and PHP 8.4
+* Tested: With PHPUnit 9, 10 & 11

 ## Further reading
 If you want to read more about the oik plugins then please visit the